u9n/dlms-cosem/docs/index.md

 !!! note
     We only support Python 3.6+

-# DLMS/COSEM
+# About DLMS/COSEM

 DLMS/COSEM (IEC 62056, EN13757-1) is the global standard for smart energy metering, control and management.
 It specifies an object-oriented data model, an application layer protocol and media-specific communication profiles.

 DLMS/COSEM comprises three key components:

+## DLMS
+Device Language Message Specification - the application layer protocol that turns the information held by COSEM objects into messages.

+DLMS/COSEM can be used for all utilities / energy kinds, all market segments, all applications and over virtually any communication media.

-### COSEM
+## COSEM
 Companion Specification for Energy Metering - the object model capable of describing virtually any application.

-### OBIS
+## OBIS
 Object Identification System, the naming system of the objects

-### DLMS
-Device Language Message Specification - the application layer protocol that turns the information held by the objects into messages.

-DLMS/COSEM can be used for all utilities / energy kinds, all market segments, all applications and over virtually any communication media.

-## COSEM  (Companion Specification for Energy Metering)
+# COSEM  (Companion Specification for Energy Metering)

 The COSEM object model describes the semantics of the language.